Audjust API Overview

 similarity An object with compressed data representing how similar a beat in this audio is to another beat.

 boundaries An array of N beat boundaries.
-Beat boundaries are not guaranteed to be actual beats and may be off by a multiple of 2^n (double or halfing beats).
+Beat boundaries are not guaranteed to be actual beats and may be off by a multiple of 2^n (double or halving beats).

 features An array of N items where each entry is an array of audio features.
 Only included when features includes "raw_features".
 The meaning of the features is opaque and may change in the future.
 You can use this embedding to compare how similar a given beat is to another beat using a similarity metric of your choosing.
 It will generally have 13 items, but this is not guaranteed.